← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Periodic depth interviews with clients surface the trust dynamics that neither NPS nor behavioral data alone can reveal.

-Quarterly relationship pulse (15-20 interviews per segment): Focused on recent interaction quality, advisor communication assessment, and emerging concerns.
-These interviews serve as early warning systems for relationship deterioration.
+A quarterly relationship pulse with 15-20 interviews per segment focuses on recent interaction quality, advisor communication assessment, and emerging concerns.
+These interviews serve as early warning systems for relationship deterioration, surfacing the specific moments where trust is being built or eroded.

-Annual relationship deep-dive (30-50 interviews per segment): Comprehensive assessment of the advisor relationship, digital platform experience, fee perception, competitive awareness, and goal alignment.
+An annual relationship deep-dive with 30-50 interviews per segment provides comprehensive assessment of the advisor relationship, digital platform experience, fee perception, competitive awareness, and goal alignment.
 This research provides the strategic insight that informs retention program design.

-Trigger-based studies: Targeted interviews after events that affect client relationships (market corrections, advisor transitions, fee changes, product launches).
+Trigger-based studies use targeted interviews after events that affect client relationships (market corrections, advisor transitions, fee changes, product launches).
 These studies capture real-time impact on trust and retention intent.

 The most predictive approach combines behavioral indicators with qualitative assessment into a composite retention score that outperforms NPS by 3-5x in predicting actual AUM movement.

-This composite score requires more investment to calculate than NPS — but it answers the question that NPS was supposed to answer: which clients are at risk, and what would it take to retain them?
+The composite score requires more investment to calculate than NPS, but it answers the question that NPS was supposed to answer: which clients are at risk, and what would it take to retain them?

 Implementing the Transition

 Firms do not need to abandon NPS immediately.
-The practical path is:
+The practical path is staged.

-Phase 1: Supplement.
+Phase 1, supplement.
 Continue NPS measurement while adding quarterly qualitative research and behavioral tracking.
-Use the new data to identify specific cases where NPS and retention behavior diverge.
+Use the new data to identify specific cases where NPS and retention behavior diverge, building the internal evidence base for methodology change.

-Phase 2: Diagnose.
+Phase 2, diagnose.
 Use qualitative research to understand why NPS diverges from retention.
-These findings build the case for methodology change by demonstrating NPS’s predictive limitations with the firm’s own data.
+These findings build the case for methodology change by demonstrating NPS’s predictive limitations with the firm’s own data rather than industry generalizations.

-The firms that make this transition gain a genuine competitive advantage: they can identify at-risk clients before the risk materializes as AUM outflow, design interventions based on the specific drivers that matter for each client segment, and build advisor development programs around the relationship behaviors that actually retain assets.
+The firms that make this transition gain a competitive advantage that compounds over time.
+They can identify at-risk clients before the risk materializes as AUM outflow, design interventions based on the specific drivers that matter for each client segment, and build advisor development programs around the relationship behaviors that actually retain assets.
+NPS continues to provide a benchmark; the real retention work happens in the qualitative layer the score cannot reach.

 Explore wealth management research | See the platform | Book a demo